-- a) Bonds, securities, and other obligations of the United States or an agency or instrumentality of the United States. - b) Certificates of deposit, savings accounts, deposit accounts, or depository of a financial institution. - c) Commercial paper rated at time of purchase within the two highest classifications established by not less than two standard rating services and that matures not more than 270 days after the date of purchase. - d) Repurchase agreements consisting of instruments listed in (i). - e) Banker's acceptances of United States banks. - f) Obligations of this state or any of its political subdivisions that at the time of purchase are rated investment grade by not less than one standard rating service. - g) Mutual funds registered under the Investment Company Act of 1940, title I of chapter 686, 54 Stat.
+a) Bonds, securities, and other obligations of the United States or an agency or instrumentality of the United States.

+- b) Certificates of deposit, savings accounts, deposit accounts, or depository of a financial institution.
+Some investments authorized by state law are shown as cash on the financial statements. - c) Commercial paper rated at time of purchase within the two highest classifications established by not less than two standard rating services and that matures not more than 270 days after the date of purchase. - d) Repurchase agreements consisting of instruments listed in (i). - e) Banker's acceptances of United States banks. - f) Obligations of this state or any of its political subdivisions that at the time of purchase are rated investment grade by not less than one standard rating service. - g) Mutual funds registered under the Investment Company Act of 1940, title I of chapter 686, 54 Stat.
 789 15 U.S.C.
 80a-3 and 80a-4 to 80a-64, with the authority to purchase only investment vehicles that are legal for direct investment by the League.
 This authorization is limited to securities whose intention is to maintain a net asset value of \$1.00 per share. - h) Investment pools through an interlocal agreement under the Urban Cooperation Act of 1967, 1967 (Ex Sess) PA 7, MCL 124.512. - i) Investment pools organized under the Surplus Funds Investment Pool Act, 1982 PA 367, 129.118.